Command Line Interface

 Login to your YepCode account

-Before interact with your account, you need to login.
-Don't confuse these credentials with the ones used in the installation process.
-These ones are personal, and would grant you access to your YepCode teams.
+Before interacting with your account, you need to log in.
+These credentials are personal and grant you access to your YepCode teams.

 $ yepcode login